Storytime Programs for All Ages

 Preschool Storytime occurs Tuesday evenings at 6 p.m. or Wednesday mornings at 10 a.m. in the storytime room.

-Families can register for storytime at the library's front desk and begin attending the session as soon as they are able.
+Families can register for any storytime program at the library's front desk and begin attending the session as soon as they are able.
 Pre-registration is appreciated but not required.
 One-time visitors are always welcome!
 Registration information allows us to track statistics about storytime attendance and maintain up-to-date contact information.
 When a child outgrows a particular storytime program, consider enrolling him or her in the storytime program for an older age group.

 - Parents and caregivers are encouraged to attend and participate in storytime with their children.
-The librarian will share and model literacy activities that you can replicate with your children at home.
-Similarly, when children see adults engaged in books and literacy activities, they are more likely to enjoy and seek out these activities themselves.
+When children see adults engaged in books and literacy activities, they are more likely to enjoy and seek out these activities themselves.
 Parents and caregivers play an essential role in their children's early literacy development.

 - Children are not expected to stay perfectly still during storytime.
 Children at different stages need to move and make noise, and that is just fine.
 However, if a child becomes upset during storytime, feel free to leave the storytime room with the child and return when the child is calmer.